lukewp/cv/index.md

 [↩](#a1)

 <b id="f2">U.S. DEPARTMENT OF STATE – Analytics Director, International Information Programs – 5/2016-5/2019</b>
 - On 4-year term appointment: Developed and executed two-year organizational turnaround plan for the Office of Analytics at the Bureau of International Information Programs.
 Enhanced or created Bureau’s capacity to remotely support U.S. Embassy Public Affairs staff around the world in target audience research, strategic planning and campaign design, digital advertising, social and digital media analysis, digital and social property auditing, program measurement and evaluation, in-cycle optimization, data science and software engineering, and global rapid response information collection.
-Managed 23 staff, $5.9 million budget.
+Grew over 3 years from 7 staff, $1.4 million budget to 23 staff, $5.9 million budget.
 - Served as State Department Lead for the Data Outcome of the Secretary of State’s Redesign Initiative of the Department of State and USAID, responsible for scoping the long-term strategic overhaul of the Department’s enterprise data infrastructure and analytics capacities, with the goal of creating the right technical, cultural, and governance environment to bring evidence-based policymaking to the Department, guiding long-term strategy for a $120+ million per year data investment.
 - Served on the Secretary of State’s Impact Initiative as Keystone Project Leader for an internal communications campaign designed to spark a culture shift towards using data and analytics to inform Department decisions.
-- Served on interbureau merger task force: over a six month period designed, implemented, helped lead major change initiative to merge the Public Affairs Bureau and Bureau of International Information Programs -- together comprising nearly $100 million in annual budget, with over 400 staff on five continents.
+- Served on interbureau merger task force: over a six month period designed, implemented, helped lead major change initiative to merge the Bureaus of Public Affairs and International Information Programs -- together comprising nearly $100 million in annual budget, with over 400 staff on five continents.
 Skills honed in this effort included organizational planning (budget, resources, personnel), change management/leadership, negotiation, internal and external communications, congressional lobbying, and demanded extreme delicacy, flexibility, and dedication to see through.
 - Led research effort supporting White House communications strategies for an Israeli-Palestinian peace deal.
 - Led research efforts supporting State Department-wide international communications campaigns on Korean Denuclearization, Iran Nuclear Sanctions, and the South China Sea.
 - Led IIP Office of Analytics’ comprehensive evaluations of major Department efforts, determining costs, returns, successes and failures of IIP’s Youth Networks and ShareAmerica programs, the Department’s overhaul of its Embassy Website platforms, and a 10-year retrospective report on the use, utility, and proliferation of social media at the Department.